BiermanM/Computer-Architecture-Projects/Project 4/README.md

 # Project 4 Instructions - BMI Calculator

 ## Objective
-* The purpose of this assignment is to practice MIPS programming with arithmetic operations.
+* The purpose of this assignment is to practice MIPS programming with arithmetic operations

 ## Detail
 * Write a MIPS program that calculates BMI